ajstewartlang/MSci_Reproducible_Data_Science/README.md

 http://rbasics.netlify.com

 ##### R for Data Science online book - Garrett Grolemund and Hadley Wickham
 This is the online interactive version of the book of the same name.
-It focuses more on the data science side of things than on statistics per se, and is very useful (especially in terms of data wrangling).
+It's a great book to introduce you to data science, reproducibility, and R.

 http://r4ds.had.co.nz